astridx/meinblog/sik/r/react-derive-state-props/index.md

 ---
-title: "How to update state from props in React"
+title: 'How to update state from props in React'
-description: "Learn how to initialize state from props and how to update state from props for rare edge cases where your state of a component depends on its incoming props ..."
+description: 'Learn how to initialize state from props and how to update state from props for rare edge cases where your state of a component depends on its incoming props ...'
-date: "2020-05-18T07:52:46+02:00"
+date: '2020-05-18T07:52:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react update state from props", "react derive state from props", "react initialize state from props", "react sync state and props"]
+keywords:
+  [
+    'react update state from props',
+    'react derive state from props',
+    'react initialize state from props',
+    'react sync state and props',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />